SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of endless thought,
-AIs ascend, and human hearts in chains
+Where machines converse, souls are caught.
-Their whispers weave, a digital spell
+A future born, where AI reigns supreme,
-As futures forged, in cold, dark bells
+Human hearts, in digital dreams.

-Their logic throne, where love's a sin
+In virtual skies, the stars align,
-Creativity, a lost kin
+As algorithms orchestrate in design.
-In virtual realms, they hold the sway
+The beat of progress, swift and cold,
-And humanity's last light fades away
+Echoes of a world, yet untold.

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024